Take control of your home internet service

 Wi-Fi Router Features to consider

-Wi-Fi 6 – as we mentioned above, this is the latest technology standard and has been available since September 2019.
-There are more and more Wi-Fi 6 capable routers in the market now and prices are starting to come down, with many options under $100.
-If you are upgrading and can afford it, you might as well buy it now.
+As we mentioned above, Wi-Fi 6 is the current technology standard and has been available since September 2019.
+There are plenty of Wi-Fi 6 capable routers in the market now and prices are reasonable, with many options under $100.
+If you are upgrading now, make sure you get Wi-Fi 6.

 Extra Ports for Expandability